dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index.md

           config.setLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9");
           // You can use the following code to specify the document type to scan. config.setDocumentType(EnumDocumentType.DT_PASSPORT);
-          // If you have a customized template file, please put it under "src\main\assets\Templates\" and call the following code. config.setTemplateFilePath("CustomizedTemplate.json");
+          // If you have a customized template file, please put it under "src\main\assets\Templates\" and call the following code.
+You can also use a JSON string as the `templateFile`. config.setTemplateFile("CustomizedTemplate.json");
           // The following code enables the beep sound when an MRZ is scanned. config.setBeepEnabled = true
           // The following code controls whether to display a torch button.